Public Engagement

 Camden Memory Service

-Our three-week programme followed an initial workshop run by Ian Sherriff, which gathered suggestions from people living with dementia, who attend the NHS practice on Camden Mews, of popular landmarks in the Camden and Islington area.
-Engage Here then gathered imagery of these landmarks and brought them to the first week of our printmaking workshops.
-We initially used the images as a prompt for discussion and sharing of memories, before each picking a landmark to create a stencil our of specialist paper called Tyvek.
-We were keen to make sure every participant got a chance to screen print in the first week, so the stencils were straight-forward and directly inspired by shapes from the landmarks themselves.
+Our three-week program followed an initial workshop led by Ian Sherriff, which gathered suggestions from people living with dementia who attend the NHS practice on Camden Mews.
+They contributed ideas for popular landmarks in the Camden and Islington area.
+Engage Here then collected imagery of these landmarks and brought them to the first week of our printmaking workshops.
+We initially used the images to spark discussion and memory sharing, before each person chose a landmark to create a stencil from a specialist paper called Tyvek.
+We were eager to ensure every participant had a chance to screen print in the first week, so the stencils were straightforward and directly inspired by shapes from the landmarks.

-Almost none of the participants had ever screen printed before, so we set the bed up in a place where everyone could watch even if they were't printing themselves.
-Each person had a partner to help them, so there was a real sense of teamwork.
-Though we were only printing one colour to start with, the participants were introduced to the radical screen printer Sister Corita Kent, and this gave them a sense of how multiple colours could be used in the process.
+Almost none of the participants had previous screen printing experience, so we set up the printing bed in a location where everyone could observe, even if they weren't actively printing.
+Each person had a partner to assist them, fostering a strong sense of teamwork.
+Although we began by printing with only one color, the participants were introduced to the radical screen printer Sister Corita Kent.
+This provided them with a sense of how multiple colors could be incorporated into the process.

-Week 2, saw more participants join us.
-It was a perfect opportunity for us to go through the whole process of again from start to finish, as many of the participant’s dementia had meant they had forgotten.
-Some participants began to be more loose with there stencils, creating imagery inspired by the landmarks rather than being directly influenced by the shapes.
-This involved zooming right into the images to make the stencil more abstract or surreal.
-We also spoke a lot more about the areas of Islington and Camden, discussing people’s favourite pubs and parks near to them.
-Everyone particularly loved the monument to Dick Whittington’s cat in Archway.
+Week 2 saw more participants join us.
+This presented a perfect opportunity to revisit the entire process from start to finish, as many participants had experienced memory loss due to dementia.
+Some participants began to experiment more freely with their stencils, creating imagery inspired by the landmarks but not directly replicating their shapes.
+This involved zooming into the images to make the stencils more abstract or surreal.
+We also engaged in more extensive conversations about Islington and Camden, discussing people's favorite local pubs and parks.
+Everyone particularly enjoyed discussing the monument to Dick Whittington's cat in Archway.

 It’s nice to be reminded of the past, but also get out and learn a new skill.”
 Eric